szymon-rogus/CompilersLabs/lab1/README.md

-This exercise was about to make simple text analyzer (using PLY parser generatorin python) for matrix operations.
+This exercise was about to make simple text analyzer (using PLY parser generator in python) for matrix operations.